Azure/Cloud-Native/website/blog-cnny/2023-02-17/cnny-wrap-up.md

 ---
 ## Week 1: Cloud-native Fundamentals

-In Week 1, we took a tour through the fundementals of cloud-native technologies, including a walkthrough of the core concepts of containers, microservices, and Kubernetes.
+In Week 1, we took a tour through the fundamentals of cloud-native technologies, including a walkthrough of the core concepts of containers, microservices, and Kubernetes.

 * Jan 23 - **[Cloud-native Fundamentals](https://azure.github.io/Cloud-Native/cnny-2023/cloud-native-fundamentals)**: The answers to life and all the universe - what is cloud-native?
 What makes an application cloud-native?
 What are the benefits? (yes, we all know it's 42, but hey, gotta start somewhere!)
 * Jan 24 - **[Containers 101](https://azure.github.io/Cloud-Native/cnny-2023/containers-101)**: Containers are an essential component of cloud-native development.
 In this intro post, we cover how containers work and why they have become so popular.